 Fabrics remain in focus at the Irish Interiors Showcase, taking place from 4-5th at the Stormont Hotel, Belfast (a companion event takes place in Dublin from 4-5th), while London Design Week’s luxury goods occupy Design Centre, Chelsea Harbour from 8-13th.
 Meanwhile, a new show, organised by the North West Furniture Representatives and Agents Association (NWFRAA), is set to present a selection of suppliers at Haydock Park Racecourse, Merseyside, on 15th and 16th of the month.

-Spring Long Point returns to its traditional slot in 2020, running from 4-6th May across various permanent and temporary showrooms in the Derbyshire town of Long Eaton, and enabling visitors to engage with some of the UK’s finest upholstery and cabinet manufacturers.
-Meanwhile, the regional South West Bed Show is set to return to Sedgemoor Auction Centre in Somerset from 12-13th.
+Spring Long Point [CANCELLED] returns to its traditional slot in 2020, running from 4-6th May across various permanent and temporary showrooms in the Derbyshire town of Long Eaton, and enabling visitors to engage with some of the UK’s finest upholstery and cabinet manufacturers.
+Meanwhile, the regional South West Bed Show [CANCELLED] is set to return to Sedgemoor Auction Centre in Somerset from 12-13th.